-Our pipeline accurately identifies that, without nonlinearity, the network fails on this task (Fig. \ref{fig:addition_problem}\textbf{a}).
-In contrast, with just one nonlinear unit ($P=1$) the AL-RNN achieves orders-of-magnitude lower error.
 Fig. \ref{fig:addition_problem}\textbf{b} illustrates that nonlinearity enables the emergence of an internal gating mechanism, where the AL-RNN learns to selectively "open" and "close" an internal integration pathway conditional on the input mask.
-To sum the inputs, the network leverages a slow linear drift that accumulates over the full sequence length (Fig. \ref{fig:addition_problem}\textbf{c}), combined with selectively adding the gated inputs.
-This mechanism cleanly separates the functional contributions of linear and nonlinear units and aligns with theoretically derived optimal PWL solutions for this task previously described in the literature \cite{monfared_transformation_2020,schmidt_identifying_2020}.
-Interestingly, as before, even with increased nonlinearity (Fig. \ref{fig:addition_problem_gating_P}), the network preserves this strategy, distributing linear integration and gating across two distinct small sets of subregions.
-However, fully nonlinear models fail to capture this simplicity effectively: their expressivity leads them to "overfit" the integration process, fragmenting the linear accumulation mechanism (Fig. \ref{fig:addition_problem_gating_P}).
-This "over-approximation" of a fundamentally simple process introduces instability, resulting in degraded performance (Fig. \ref{fig:addition_problem}\textbf{a}).
+To sum the inputs, the network leverages a slow linear drift that accumulates over the full sequence length (Fig. \ref{fig:addition_problem}\textbf{c}), while nonlinear units rapidly reposition the state onto the appropriate integration trajectory when gated inputs occur.
+This mechanism cleanly separates the functional contributions of linear and nonlinear units and aligns with theoretically derived optimal PWL solutions for this task previously described in the literature \citep{monfared_transformation_2020,schmidt_identifying_2020}.
+Interestingly, as before, even with increased nonlinearity, the network preserves this strategy (Fig. \ref{fig:addition_problem_gating_P}\textbf{a}), distributing linear integration and gating across two distinct small sets of subregions.
+While fully nonlinear models can outperform sparsely nonlinear models (Fig. {\ref{fig:nonlinear_models_worse_performance}}\textbf{b}), some fully nonlinear models fail to capture this simplicity of the task mechanism effectively, fragmenting the linear accumulation mechanism (Fig. {\ref{fig:nonlinear_models_worse_performance}}\textbf{b}, middle vs. right), an effect that is conserved across training and test set (Fig. {\ref{fig:addition_problem_gating_P}}\textbf{c}).
+In line with this, we find that fully nonlinear models frequently “linearize” units by shifting their mean activity far from zero, effectively enforcing linear dynamics but at the cost of more difficult optimization (Fig. {\ref{fig:addition_problem_gating_P}}\textbf{b}).